 But you probably haven't heard this curveball question that former Netflix HR executive Greg Silva recently revealed as his favorite to Fast Company: “It's your first day on the job and you have a few hours to kill before orientation.
 What would you do with that time?”

 Oof.
-You might feel a little caught off guard with a question like this, but don’t worry!
-Our career expert, Amanda Augustine, shared some tips with CNBC Make It that’ll help you answer this, and other tricky job interview questions.
+You might feel a little caught off guard with a question like this during your Netflix interview, but don't worry!
+Our career expert, Amanda Augustine, shared some tips with CNBC Make It that'll help you answer this, and other tricky job interview questions.

 1. Understand the interviewer's motivation

-When asked an unusual question like this, the interviewer is usually gauging how you’ll react in certain situations.
-In this case, they’re looking for someone who is driven and proactive — not someone who’s going to sit around and wait for direction.
+When asked an unusual question like this, the interviewer is usually gauging how a candidate will react in certain situations.
+In this case, they're looking for someone who is driven and proactive — not someone who's going to sit around and wait for direction.